 What to Wear in Tangier

 Long pants or long skirts/dresses are recommended.
 Women will get a lot of unwanted attention by strolling around Tangier in shorts or a short skirt.
-Wear t-shirts with 3/4 length sleeves.
+Wear T-shirts with 3/4 length sleeves, and always bring a shawl to wrap around your shoulders, especially when entering a religious or formal site.